SumoLogic/sumologic-kubernetes-collection-helm-operator/docs/dev/update.md

 This document describes steps required to update the Sumo Logic Kubernetes Collection Helm Operator.

+## Prerequisites

+Access to redhat connect is required before proceeding with component images update step
+- Join Redhat support slack channel #op-assist-sumologic.
+Post in #pd-priv-opensource-collection channel, someone from the team will add you.
+- If you don't have access to https://connect.redhat.com, Raise a helpdesk ticket to get you added under Sumologic Org's account and also to assocaite your Github account to redhat.

 ## Components images update (New method)

 We need to certify new component images for updated components(ex. otel collector image) on openshift platform